 Knowledge Management is nothing but the reuse of relevant information for articles.
 It links specific KM to the enterprise core competencies concept.

-Core competencies usually mean combining the various aspects with learning the organizational functions, such as product skills coordination levels and integrating multiple technologies stream on a large scale.
+Core competencies usually mean combining the various aspects with learning the organizational functions, such as product skills coordination levels and integrating multiple technologies on a large scale.